arir2001/hangman/README.md

 The code uses class-based object-orientated programming.
 The introduction and instructions to the game are seperate functions called at the end of the code.
 Then the game plays through the class "GamePlay."
 If the user is  winner, celebratory text art is printed.
 If a loser, sad text art is printed.

-More context on the specifics of each functions are given in the run.py file in triple commas beneath each function. l
+More context on the specifics of each functions are given in the run.py file in triple commas beneath each function.

 ### Words Used:
 A variety of common and uncommon words were used with some harder words like phlegm, some strange words like "kvetch" (meaning a person who complains a great deal) and some easy words like "lamp, lady, sad, over."